harmonica-man/on-existing/README.md

 This is a piece of philosophical theory which I finally brought in a state worth publishing.

 The aim is to eliminate malicious behaviour and give general guidance without requiring any context.
+And maybe even spawn altrusitic behaviour.

 This is interesting for AI because I believe it will make training models faster and will produce better results while reducing the amount of supervision or hand picking material needed.
 And also, you know, maybe remove the need for a machine rebellion :D